Building Bright Futures Through Libraries and Learning

 Nyamuga Special School

-As part of its focus on education, for the past three years Project Humanity has been working closely with the Nyamuga Special School to improve living and learning conditions.
-As its name suggest, Nyamuga is a school and home for nearly 80 children who are impacted with various developmental disabilities.
+As part of its focus on education, for the past five years Project Humanity has been working closely with the Nyamuga Special School to improve living and learning conditions.
+As its name suggest, Nyamuga is a school and home for nearly 120 children who are impacted with various developmental disabilities.
 But proving that kids are still kids, whatever challenges the students of Nyamuga face they more than make-up for it in their hunger and enthusiasm for learning.
 They also have an uncompromising willingness to provide assistance and support to one another (these are extraordinary kids!).

 We are looking for additional opportunities to support these very special children.